 The plan of study for each program outlines the courses and course sequence students should follow.
 A program plan will be developed by the academic advisor and the student.
-UAchieve is the system used to document the student's plan and track progress toward completion.
+UAchieve/degree audit is the system used to document the student's plan and track progress toward completion, and is available online in Student eServices.
 Before completing 16 graduate credits (with a grade point of at least 3.0) and in consultation with your advisor, MS, GC and DNP students must complete the Program Plan in UAchieve.
 Any courses taken beyond 16 credits may not count toward degree requirements if they are not part of the approved plan of study.
 Students are responsible for initiating this procedure by meeting with their advisor.
 It is highly encouraged that students follow the plan developed with their academic advisor.